Matthew Ebden: 2018: Best season in singles, Top 40 debut and career-high ranking

 Ebden commenced 2018 at the Brisbane International, losing to Nick Kyrgios in round 2.
 At the 2018 Australian Open, Ebden recorded his first win against a top 20 player at a Grand Slam by defeating 16th seed John Isner in round 1.
 In March, Ebden lost to Gaël Monfils in round 1 of Indian Wells and round 2 of Miami Open.
 In April, Ebden returned to the Asian Challenger Circuit, winning Busan in May.
 At the 2018 French Open, Ebden lost in round 1 to Thomas Fabbiano.
 In June, Ebden reached the semifinal of Surbiton Trophy, semifinal of Rosmalen Grass Court Championships and the quarterfinal of Gerry Weber Open.

 At Wimbledon, Ebden defeated 10th seed David Goffin, Stéphane Robert but lost to Gilles Simon in the third round.
 It was the first time he has reached the third round of a grand slam, and as a result entered into the world's top 50.

 In August, Ebden reached the semifinal of Atlanta.
 At the US Open, Ebden reached the second round.
 Ebden continued his ranking rise and on 16 October 2018, Ebden broke into the world's top 40 and later reached a career-high in singles of World No. 39 on 22 October 2018, following a quarterfinal result in Shanghai Masters.

 2019–2020: Hopman Cup; loss of form, out of top 300 in singles

 Ebden commenced the season representing Australia at the 2019 Hopman Cup alongside Ashleigh Barty.
 The duo were eliminated in the round-robin stage.

 Ebden lost in round 1 of Sydney International.
 Ebden lost in the second round of the Australian Open to Rafael Nadal.

+At the 2019 Sofia Open he defeated Bulgarian teenager Adrian Andreev in a close three sets match before losing to 2016 champion and fourth seed Roberto Bautista Agut in the second round.